 Americans can't get enough of the new style of SUVs.
 Small, car-based crossover styles priced to compete with small sedans but typically providing more room and utility are hotter than ever.
 Nissan looked at its U.S. lineup and realized it had a gap — the Nissan Rogue is too big for some, but the Juke is tiny inside and out.
-There was no useful, versatile entry-level model for young couples or singles who don't need room for a family but want the benefits of a small SUV.
+There was no useful, versatile entry-level model for young couples or singles who don't need room for a family but want the benefits (and cargo space) of a small SUV.

 Nissan filled this gap by bringing us the 2017 Rogue Sport.
 It's known as the Qashqai in the rest of the world (and will be sold as such in Canada), but since Americans often have trouble pronouncing "fajita," a new name was deemed a good idea.
 So Nissan took a cue from Hyundai (wherein the bigger model is called Santa Fe and the smaller one is Santa Fe Sport) and created the Rogue Sport.

 Despite sharing many bits and pieces with the Rogue, which offers an optional third-row seat, the Rogue Sport doesn't look much like its bigger brother.
 Every body panel is subtly different, with a more aggressive, sporty look up front, a lower overall roofline and ride height, different bumpers and lights, and larger optional wheels (19 inches versus the Rogue's largest 18-inchers).
 The overall look is attractive, appearing more as a tall compact hatchback than an actual SUV, and this is no coincidence: Nissan says the Rogue Sport's footprint and ride height classify it as a car, while the larger Rogue is classified by the U.S. government as a light truck.